- Studying Law at Yale

 The Thomas Swan Barristers' Union provides students the opportunity to learn trial advocacy skills in an educational, fun, and competitive environment.
 Students act as attorneys and simulate jury trials.

-The Women of Color Collective is an affinity group for women of color.
+The Women of Color Collective (WoCC) is an affinity group for women of color.
 We provide social support, mentorship, and community.

 The Yale Black Law Students Association (BLSA) is a group of students committed to the advancement of African Americans inside and outside of YLS.